juic3b0x/dataScrubTool/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

+MOTOROLA, the Stylized M Logo, MOTO, and the MOTO family of marks are trademarks of Motorola Trademark Holdings, LLC.
+LENOVO is a trademark of Lenovo.
+All other trademarks are the property of their respective owners.

 ## Contact

 If you have any questions or issues with the project, feel free to open an issue on the [GitHub repository](https://github.com/juic3b0x/bootloader-scrubber) or contact the project maintainers.

-Thank you for using the Motorola get_unlock_data Scrubber!
+Thank you for using the Motorola dataScrubTool!